WYO131

 Mile 90- Aid Station

 Atlantic City Grubsteak.
 Fully stocked aid station.
 You will also have access to the Grubsteak Bar/Restaurant.
-Slather on the chamois butter, grab a burger, and push on!
+Slather on the chamois butter and push on!
 Crew members can meet you at this location.
 Bathroom available.

 4 pm Cut-off time (riders must be leaving this aid station by 4pm).
 If a rider is not ready to leave this station by 4pm they will be asked to abandon the race.